sergeevsn/sergeevsn/README.md

-- 👋 Hi, I’m Sergey Sergeev from Kaliningrad, Russia I'm geophysicist by training and now work mostly with seismic and well log data.
-Interested in web development and machine learning.
-I create small utility apps, in Python and JS mostly, sometimes C++.
+Seismic processing engineer from Kaliningrad, Russia.
+Making useful utils for seismics in Python and C++